The Atlantic Monthly Discussion Group

 Are you a fan of feel good romance novels that take place in modern day?
 Is there a specific romance trope you love so much you’ll read anything with that trope?
 Join the Twelve Tropes of Romance Book Club where each month we’ll read a book with a different romance trope.
 Reader advisory: Different books may rate higher than others on the spicy scale.

-Meets every second Wednesday of the month at 6:30 p.m. at Lakeview Branch, 1137 W. Lake Ave.
+Meets the last Monday of every month (except May) at 6:30 p.m. at Lakeview Branch, 1137 W. Lake Ave.

 New members are always welcome.
 Please call 309-497-2200 or 309-497-2143 if you have any questions.